-PIECES OF CLOTH FOUND WITH PERUVIAN MUMMIES The prehistoric Peruvians were familiar with all the techniques known to modern weavers, including the finest gobelins, and produced highly decorative effects by harmonized colors and a repetition of woven-in designs.
-The Museum's collection of cloths is one of the largest in the world, and is much used by teachers and students of art.
-In weaving, the Peruvians were perhaps preëminent among prehistoric peoples, many of their textiles exhibited here being unsurpassed Textiles at the present day.
+PIECES OF CLOTH FOUND WITH PERUVIAN MUMMIES

+The prehistoric Peruvians were familiar with modern weaves, including the finest gobelins, and produced highly decorative effects by harmonized colors and a repetition of woven-in designs.
+The Museum's collection of mummy cloths is one of the largest in the world, and is much used by teachers and students of art.

+In weaving, the Peruvians were perhaps preëminent among prehistoric peoples, many of their textiles exhibited here being unsurpassed at the present day.
 The materials used were cotton and the wool of the llama, alpaca, and vicuña.
 In the cases near the entrance are examples of these textiles with looms and shuttles.
 (Guide Leaflet No. 46, Peruvian Art, deals with the meaning of the figures shown in textiles and pottery.)

-On the right side of the hall are upright cases containing collections from important localities in Peru, followed by exhibits from Ecuador, Colombia, Veneznela, Brazil, and Panama.
+On the right side of the hall are upright cases containing collections from important localities in Peru, followed by exhibits from Ecuador, Colombia, Venezuela, Brazil, and Panama.
 On the left side as one